jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

         jsonFile.close();
 ```

 After these lines, the whole content of the json file will be stored as a string in the std::string variable *json_content*.
-And you can then parse it to get each individual comment.
+And you can then parse it to get each individual post.
 In order to parse the *json_content*, which is a std::string, you will once again find that the std::string functions such as *std::string::find*(), and *std::string::substr*() to be very useful.

 ### Extract Hashtags from the Post Text